Dhravya/blog/content/blog/qrcode-cli/index.md

     }
 ```

-Errors are pretty inevitable here, it could be because of my server not responding, or internet issue, or a 500 error, I handled all of them using the `is_err()`  function
+Errors are inevitable here, it could be because of my server not responding, or internet issue, or a 500 error, I handled all of them using the `is_err()`  function

 So now I had to do the following:

-- Make the file in the user-specified `output` directory
+- Make a file in the user-specified `output` directory
-- get the body from the `res` response (as bytes)
+- Get the body from the `res` response (as bytes)
 - Write the bytes to the `.png` file

 I looked into how to make a new file, and came to know that I have to use the standard library `std::fs::File` to create a `qrcode.png`